qgis/QGIS-Documentation/docs/user_manual/working_with_vector/attribute_table.rst

    User can also achieve the same result if he drags and drops a file on the whole attachment widget.

-Using the |cancel| :sup:`Cancel` button, user can cancel the storing process.
+Use the |cancel| :sup:`Cancel` button to abort the storing process.
 |warning| :sup:`Warning` Icon indicates that the resource cannot be fetched from the external
 storage system.
 In that case, more details might appear in the :ref:`log_message_panel`.